Jordan Powell, MBA

 Outside of the office, Nicole enjoys spending time with her family, watching her daughter play sports and spending time outside.

-Jozy has been with IPHCA since 2019 and currently serves as our Executive Assistant.
+Jozy has been with IPHCA since 2019 and currently serves as our Executive Director.
 She supports the senior leadership team with administrative duties and serves as the Executive Assistant to the President & CEO.
 Jozy also assists with on-site trainings, special events and committee meetings.

 Jozy received a Bachelor’s Degree in Public Health from Southern Illinois University, Edwardsville.
 Jozy joined IPHCA because she has always been interested in health care and wanted to contribute to the overall health of individuals and communities.